 If you have legacy source code that re-implements \\user\libspace(), you do not have to change the re-implementation for single-threaded processes.
-However, you are likely to be required to do so for multi-threaded applications.
-For multi-threaded applications, use either or both of \\user\perproc\libspace() and \\user\perthread\libspace(), instead of \\user\libspace().
+However, you are likely to be required to do so for multithreaded applications.
+For multithreaded applications, use either or both of \\user\perproc\libspace() and \\user\perthread\libspace(), instead of \\user\libspace().

-1.6.6 C library functions to access subsections of the \\user\libspace static data area on page 1-28.
-1.6.4 Use of static data in the C libraries on page 1-26.
+1.6.6 C library functions to access subsections of the \\user\libspace static data area on page 1-30 1.6.4 Use of static data in the C libraries on page 1-28 Related references

-1.6.10 Using the ARM C library in a multithreaded environment on page 1-31.1.6.5 Use of the user libspace static data area by the C libraries on page 1-28.
+1.6.10 Using the Arm® C library in a multithreaded environment on page 1-33 1.6.5 Use of the \\user\libspace static data area by the C libraries on page 1-29